 A survey of existing literature was performed to identify promoter sequences (defined as combined upstream regulatory regions, core promoters and 5' untranslated regions) which we considered useful candidates for plant synthetic biology and specifically for engineering cereal species.
-This allowed us to define a library of standard genetic parts consisting of 46 different promoter sequences, and these were classified according to three different attributes relevant to the needs of our engineering project and of the cereal engineering community in general: constitutive promoters; symbiosis-related promoters; and root-specific promoters.
+This allowed us to define a library of standard genetic parts consisting of 46 different promoter sequences, and these were classified according to three different attributes relevant to the needs of our engineering project and of the cereal engineering community in general: constitutive promoters, symbiosis-related promoters and root-specific promoters.
 Promoters from both dicotyledonous and monocotyledonous plants were selected for each of these three subgroups.
-The decision to include each promoter sequence was based on the original publications reporting the initial characterisation of each individual genetic part (the designation of a "constitutive" or "root-specific" promoter was based on the original publication rather than our own analysis).
-Defined promoter sequences were available for most of these individual genetic parts (see Supporting File 1 for full details, including references and promoter sequence information); however, we needed to define promoter sequences for many of the symbiosis-related genes, particularly for cereal species.
-We focussed on two genes essential for symbiosis signalling: CCaMK, a calciumand calcium/calmodulin-dependent protein kinase (Levy et al., 2004; Mitra et al., 2004); and the transcription factor CYCLOPS (Messinese et al., 2007; Yano et al., 2008).
-Using BLAST analyses we identified homologs of CCaMK from S. italica, Brachypodium distachyon, Zea mays, Sorghum bicolor and Oryza sativa and homologs of CYCLOPS from Setaria italica and O. sativa.
-The promoter sequence for each of these cereal symbiosis genes was subsequently selected as the upstream region from the start codon of the gene until the start/stop codon of the preceding annotated/predicted open reading frame (see Supporting File 1 for sequence information).
+The decision to include each promoter sequence was based on the original publications reporting the initial characterization of each individual genetic part (the designation of a 'constitutive' or 'rootspecific' promoter was based on the original publication rather than our own analysis).
+Defined promoter sequences were available for most of these individual genetic parts (see File S1 for full details, including references and promoter sequence information); however, we needed to define promoter sequences for many of the symbiosis-related genes, particularly for cereal species.
+We focussed on two genes essential for symbiosis signalling: CCaMK, a calcium- and calcium/calmodulin-dependent protein kinase (Levy et al., 2004; Mitra et al., 2004) and the transcription factor CYCLOPS (Messinese et al., 2007; Yano et al., 2008).
+Using BLAST analyses, we identified homologs of CCaMK from Setaria italica, Brachypodium distachyon, Zea mays, Sorghum bicolor and Oryza sativa and homologs of CYCLOPS from S. italica and O. sativa.
+The promoter sequence for each of these cereal symbiosis genes was subsequently selected as the upstream region from the start codon of the gene until the start/ stop codon of the preceding annotated/predicted open reading frame (see File S1 for sequence information).

-In addition to the 46 promoters, we also selected 10 terminator sequences (defined as combined 3' untranslated regions and transcribed terminators) for inclusion in our library of standard genetic parts (see Supporting File 1).
-Most of these terminators have been widely tested in dicotyledonous species, e.g. the model plant Arabidopsis thaliana, however the function of many of these terminators has not been tested in cereal species and we therefore considered it essential to include these in our analysis.
+In addition to the 46 promoters, we also selected 10 terminator sequences (defined as combined 3' untranslated regions and transcribed terminators) for inclusion in our library of standard genetic parts (see File S1).
+Most of these terminators have been widely tested in dicotyledonous species, for example the model plant Arabidopsis thaliana; however, the function of many of these terminators has not been tested in cereal species, and we therefore considered it essential to include these in our analysis.
 All promoters and terminators were cloned into appropriate Golden Gate cloning vectors and conformed to the common syntax described by Patron et al. (2015) (see Experimental Procedures).

-Characterisation of our library of standard genetic parts: promoter-GUS testing in dicotyledonous species
+Characterization of our library of standard genetic parts: promoter-GUS testing in dicotyledonous species